-Although not as famous as the Baltimore Museum of Art, this free Mount Vernon museum covers art across a 5,000-year time span.
-Since it opened in 1909, the museum has expanded into a total of three distinctive buildings.
+Although not as famous as the Baltimore Museum of Art, this free Mount Vernon museum displays art dating back to 5000 B.C.
+Since it opened in 1934, the museum has expanded into a total of three distinctive buildings.
 Featuring Renaissance paintings, Asian art, Byzantine and Ethiopian art, and an extensive Egyptian collection, among other works, the exhibitions offer a diverse selection of art styles.
 The Walters is also known for its medieval galleries, which include artifacts like suits of armor from the Middle Ages.
-The Walters Art Museum also offers a variety of family-focused programs, as well as free drop-in art activities from 11 a.m. to 4 p.m. on weekends, which allows little ones to participate in arts and crafts projects.
-Recent visitors praise the museum's comprehensive collection and stunning interior design.
+The Walters Art Museum also offers a variety of family-focused programs, as well as free drop-in art activities from 11 a.m. to 4 p.m. on Saturday and Sunday, which allows little ones to participate in arts and crafts projects.
+Recent visitors praised the museum's comprehensive collection and stunning interior design.

 More Best Things To Do in Baltimore

 Situated in Charles Village, just north of the downtown area, the Baltimore Museum of Art claims the title of largest art museum in Maryland.
 Filled with more 95,000 art pieces, including an impressive Matisse collection, donated by Baltimore natives Claribel and Etta Cone, the museum draws art enthusiasts from across the globe.
 An entire Cone Wing of the museum is devoted to the sisters' spectacular repertoire of paintings from distinguished artists like Matisse, Picasso and Cézanne.
 Recent visitors praised the extensive collection, citing free admission to the world-class museum as a major perk.